-If the scratches still appear (after ruling out self-scratching), they could be coming from a pet or person that shares your bed.
+If the scratches still appear after you rule out self-scratching, they could be coming from a person or pet that shares your bed.
 Try sleeping alone temporarily or altering your sleep environment to prevent accidental scratches.

 Determine the severity of the scratches

 If you wake up with scratch marks and they quickly fade away on their own, they could simply be from dermatographia or just light scratching while you sleep.
-In this case, they may not require treatment.
+Daily antihistamines can help to curb dermatographia, but some scratch marks may not require treatment.

-There may, however, be an underlying skin condition to blame.
-See a dermatologist if the scratch marks:
+However, in some cases, an underlying skin condition may be to blame.
+Speak with a dermatologist or doctor if the scratch marks:

 - take a long time to heal

 - look infected

 Scratch-like rashes from some conditions, such as flagellate erythema, will usually go away on their own in time.
 In cases of severe rashes, your doctor may prescribe corticosteroids.

 Scratches on your face, hands, or body when you wake up are usually caused by scratching yourself while asleep.
 You may have a skin condition that’s causing intense itchiness at night, or you may have dermatographia.
 Dermatographia causes even very light scratches to produce raised red marks.